NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/MONAILabel2bundle/README.md

 1. I posted on Slicer discourse about some issues with MONAI Label and the 3 stage vertebra segmentation pipeline. https://discourse.slicer.org/t/using-monailabel-for-vertebrae-segmentation/27511

 1. We tried installing the latest preview release of Slicer to see if inference worked with localization_spine on 2019 and 2020 VERSE dataset, it did not.
 We also tried the whole vertebrae pipeline and we have the same error with tensor shape size - RuntimeError: Expected 4D or 5D (batch mode) tensor with possibly 0 batch size and other non-zero dimensions for input, but got: [1, 1, 0, 0, 0].
+2. In the meantime we will try converting the full CT seg (trained using TotalSegmentator data) to a bundle.
+If that works we can go back to the vertebra pipeline?

 # Illustrations